pvcraven/networking-class/source/03_physical_layer/01_theory/physical_layer.rst

 Radio as a Medium
 -----------------

-There's a lot to radio waves as a medium, but here are some important facts you should know.
+There's a lot to radio waves as a medium, more than what we can cover in this book.
+However, we can get started learning some of the most critical parts  .

 We communicate via radio based on the **frequency** of the radio waves.
 For example, you can listen to music based on radio frequency, when you tune into 90.1 MHz